INTO-CPS-Association/DTaaS/servers/config/gateway/README.md

-# The gateway server

-Run the Traefik gateway server in HTTP mode to experience the DTaaS application.
-HTTPS mode is disabled for now.

 ## The background services

-Run Lib MS at port 4001
+The gateway requires background services to serve the URLs.
+These background services must be running in order for the gateway to service user requests.
+The default configuration uses two services at the following URLs:

 | Route / URL     | Background Service | Service URL    |
 | :-------------- | :----------------- | :------------- |